kjyothiswaroop/kjs.github.io/content/authors/admin/_index.md

 #email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Jyothi Swaroop Kasina is a student in the MS Robotics program at Northwestern.
+He is a seasoned Robotics Engineer with 3 years of professional work experience in the area of Multi Agent Systems for Warehouse Robotics.

+Specializes in :

+ROS 2 | SLAM | Path Planning

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resume as a PDF.